zendertv/zender-ios-sdk/README.md

 # Advanced
 More advanced topics are described at [Advanced Documentation](ADVANCED.md)

+# Version 1 Documentation
+Since version 2.0.0 a lot has changed , but you can still read the [Version 1 Documentation](README-v1.md)

 # Versioning
 We adhere to the Semantic Versions scheme to indiciate releases.
 Versions starting with 0.x should be considered beta versions and not yet ready for production use.